bradhowes/swift-math-parser/README.md

 * `2 + 3` => 5

 Unfortunately, there is no way to handle this ambiguity between implied multiplication, subtraction and negation when spaces are not used to signify intent.

-Further, unique symbols must be separated: `xy` is not recognized as two variables, but `x y` is.
+Starting with v3.4.0, unique symbols must be separated: `xy` is not recognized as two variables, but `x y` is.
 You *can* combine numbers and symbols without spaces: `x2y` will be treated as `x * 2 * y`.

 [^1]: Redundant since there is already the `^` operator.